xjc-kk/xjc-kk.github.io/README.md

 **Machine Learning** and **Recommender System** sounds intriguing to me.
 I currently work as a senior algorithm engineer at [Kuaishou](https://zhaopin.kuaishou.cn/#/official/jianghu/), one of the largest short video platforms in China.

-If you are interested in recommendation and consider to join, please send your resume with **NO HESITATION**!
+If you are interested in building the cutting-edge recommender system, please send your resume with **NO HESITATION**!

 <div  align="center">
 <img src="photo.png" width = "300" height = "300" />